Skip to Content

 What is the Kawasaki KLX 230?

 Depending on which model you get, the KLX 230 is an air-cooled 4 stroke dirt bike with a 6-speed manual transmission.
-The KLX230R is the off-road model, and the KLX230 is the “street” or dual-purpose model, but there are a few different choices when it comes to street models.
+The KLX230R is the off-road trail bike model, and the KLX230S is the “street” or dual-purpose model, but there are a few different choices when it comes to street models.

 Engine - what to expect

 The KLX 230 has a 230 cc 2-valve engine with a 6-speed manual clutch transmission.
-It’s very comparable to the Yamaha TTR230 and Honda CRF250F engines, which are very different from a modern 250cc enduro bike or MX bike engine.
+It’s comparable to the Yamaha TTR230 and Honda CRF250F engines, which are very different from a modern 250cc enduro bike or MX bike engine.

 With only 2 valves (one intake and 1 exhaust valve), there are fewer parts to break, but it also makes it produce more off-idle torque, which is great for learning to ride.

 The air-cooled engine runs cooler, making it less likely to overheat.
-With the 2-valve engine and a heavier flywheel weight, it’s also less likely to stall - removes a lot of frustration if you’re a newer rider.
+With the 2-valve engine and a heavier flywheel weight, it’s also less likely to stall - removing a lot of frustration if you’re a newer rider.

-A stock KLX 230 makes just over 17 rear-wheel horsepower, according to DirtRider, which is probably 20-21 HP at the crank.
 That may not sound like a lot of power to you, but this isn’t the number that makes the Kawasaki 230 so good.

 It’s the numbers below the ‘peak HP’ that you should pay attention to.
 Think about it - how much of your time riding this bike will you be at 8000 RPM (where it makes the most power)?
 Probably 10% or less.

-The more important number
+The more important number for trail riding

-Most of your time will be riding at 3000-6000 RPM, and that’s where this 233cc air cooled engine shines.
+Most of your time will be riding at 3000-6000 RPM, and that’s where this 233cc air-cooled engine shines.
 It makes almost 10 ft. lbs of torque at 2300 RPM, which is just above idle.
 The KX250 MX bike doesn’t make that much until 3500+ RPM, and doesn’t get above 15 ft lbs.
 Until 7000 RPM.

 What does this mean for you?
 The KLX 230 is very easy to ride at a low RPM, making it smooth and beginner-friendly for learning how to use the clutch and practicing good throttle control.